v801/gir/readme.md

 # gir for discord

-a discord bot based on [discord.js](https://github.com/hydrabolt/discord.js/)
+a discord bot built with [discord.js](https://github.com/discordjs/discord.js)

 you can find gir's modules in the `./modules` folder